PeregrineLabs/Ecosystem/README.md

 Although the intention is for Ecosystem to be used from a shell, the .py source is written in such a way that it would be easy to embed into a GUI application to have a more visual launcher.

 ## Getting Started
+We've recently updated how Ecosystem which allows it to be used both from the command line and as a python module, it requires Python 2.7 or higher and pip can/should now be used to install it system wide.

+Once you've cloned the repository you can use pip to install, at Peregrine Labs we use the -e option to maintain Ecosystem in development mode to propagate changes quickly.

+From the directory which Ecosystem was cloned into you can run (assuming you cloned into the default Ecosystem directory )

+    pip install ecosystem

+or

+    pip install -e Ecosystem

+if you'd like to maintain a live "developer mode" link to the local repository - keep in mind you may need to have Administrator access to do so.

-Once you've cloned the repository all that is left is to create a few environment variables (once!) so Ecosystem knows where to find the .env files and to help resolve some of the dependencies.
+All that is left is to create a few environment variables (once!) so Ecosystem knows where to find the .env files and to help resolve some of the dependencies.

-	ECO_ROOT is the root directory of ecosystem
-	ECO_ENV is the directory that contains all of the .env tool files (this is very likely $ECO_ROOT/env) PATH the Ecosystem /bin directory will need to be added PG_SW_BASE is used in the .env tool files and is the mount point for many of the tool installations (so you can have shared or local installations)
+	ECO_ROOT is the ecosystem directory within the local cloned repository ECO_ENV is the directory that contains all of the .env tool files (this is very likely $ECO_ROOT/env) PATH the Ecosystem /bin directory will need to be added PG_SW_BASE is used in the .env tool files and is the mount point for many of the tool installations (so you can have shared or local installations)

 We generally have local installations of all our software, so ours look like

-	setenv ECO_ROOT ~/dev/ecosystem
+	setenv ECO_ROOT ~/dev/Ecosystem/ecosystem
 	setenv ECO_ENV ${ECO_ROOT}/env
 	setenv PATH ${ECO_ROOT}/bin:${PATH}
 	setenv PG_SW_BASE /base/sw/